Using AI in Transana

 Additional Details About Testing Computers (Click to expand)

-Our testing has been conducted on five computers.
+Our testing has been conducted on four computers.

 - An M2-bases Mac Mini with 8 GB of RAM.
 All Ollama models were stored on an external hard drive.